canonical/jaas-documentation/howto/manage-models.md

 - A running JAAS, see the {doc}`the tutorial <../tutorial/index>`.
 - Administrator permissions for JAAS, see our {doc}`how-to <./manage-your-jaas-deployment>`.

+### Changes caused by model migration

+When migrating a model to JAAS, local users are replaced with external users.

+What this means is clearer if we take a look at a model's fully qualified name using the command `juju show-model`.
+The full model name is `<model-owner>/<model-name>` where `<model-owner>` represents a Juju user like "admin".
+When we migrate a model to JAAS we will create a yaml file where we provide a mapping of local users to external users (users that come from an identity provider).
+This is important for 2 reasons:

+1. Across controllers, multiple models can exist with the same name.
+E.g. Controller A hosts model `admin/foo` and controller B hosts `admin/foo`.
+By changing the model owner during import, we avoid conflicts importing many models with the same name, owned by the same user.

+2. When a controller is connected to JAAS, all application-offers are authorised by JAAS - see our {doc}`authorization doc <../explanation/jaas-authorization>` for more details on how JAAS authorises access to resources.
+This impacts any existing cross-model relations and the user mapping defines who can continue to access these offers.

+Once the model migration is complete the model's full name will change, e.g. from `admin/myModel` to `external@domain.com/myModel`.
+Any offers the model hosts will have a new offer URL, e.g. from `admin/db.mysql` to `external@domain/db.mysql`.

+Existing consumers of these offers will continue to function but new integrations must use the new URL.

 ### 1. Create a new Juju controller

 This is only necessary if you have a Juju controller that does not have the `login-token-refresh-url` config option set to point